Seemingly clear starting positions

 When sport takes a back seat

 Real Madrid go into the second leg of their Iberian clash against Benfica Lisbon with the slimmest of leads.
 Vinicius Junior made the difference in the Portuguese capital.
 However, the Brazilian's dream goal was not the main talking point, but rather comments made by Benfica's Gianluca Prestianni, who allegedly made racist insults against his opponent.
 The UEFA investigation is still ongoing.
 Nevertheless, Prestianni has been suspended for the second leg as a precautionary measure.
-Let's hope that the second leg will only be reported on sport.
+Let's hope that after the second leg, only sport will be reported on.

 In the league, things are not going according to plan for either team.
 After a surprising defeat in Pamplona at the weekend, the Spaniards lost the lead in the table to arch-rivals Barça, while Benfica are only in 3rd place behind Porto and Sporting.